-Public Engagement with Research - create a podcast, practise on-camera interviews, learn the techniques of 'storytelling' when talking about your research, apply for funding to support a public engagement project for your research through the Graduate Fund, or participate in the annual Public Engagement with Research Summer School
+Public Engagement with Research - create a podcast, practise on-camera interviews, learn the techniques of 'storytelling' when talking about your research, apply for funding to support a public engagement project for your research through the Graduate Fund.

 Preparation for Academic Practice - attend workshops on writing journal articles, preparing for the DPhil viva, organising a conference, or using EndNote.
 Pitch your idea for a monograph to editors from world-leading publishing houses, and prepare a fieldwork application for ethical review.